AnomalyInnovations/toolbeam-cli/README.md

 + **x-tb-color:**red|blue|orange|green|purple

   The color of the tool.
+If not provided, one is randomly picked.

 + **summary**:[string]